Chemical Formula: Zr

 CAS Number: 7440-67-7

 Shape: Discs, Plates, Column Targets, Step Targets, Custom-made

-Zirconium sputtering target is made of zirconium metal.
+Zirconium sputtering target shares properties with its source material.
 Zirconium is a chemical element with the symbol Zr and atomic number 40.
 The name zirconium is taken from the name of the mineral zircon (the word is related to Persian zargun (zircon;zar-gun, “gold-like” or “as gold”)), the most important source of zirconium.
 It is a lustrous, grey-white, strong transition metal that closely resembles hafnium and, to a lesser extent, titanium.
 Zirconium is mainly used as a refractory and opacifier, although small amounts are used as an alloying agent for its strong resistance to corrosion.
 Zirconium forms a variety of inorganic and organometallic compounds such as zirconium dioxide and zirconocene dichloride, respectively.
 Five isotopes occur naturally, three of which are stable.
 Zirconium compounds have no known biological role.